raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 We've transformed `catenation` and `union` from binary to n-ary functions.
 Because we did so by applyimnhg the binary functions we already had, we preserve what we have learned about them, that given descriptions for two or more finite state automata as arguments, the description returned will be for a finite state automaton.

 We also created `any` and `string`, recognizers for sets of symbols and strings of symbols.
-Since we implemented these with `symbol`, `union`, and `catenation`, we know that the descriptions they produce are for finte state automata.
+Since we implemented these with `symbol`, `union`, and `catenation`, we know that the descriptions they produce are for finite-state automata.

 We created `zeroOrOne` and `oneOrMore`, functions that transform recognizers.
 Since wwe implemented these with `EMPTY`, `union`, and `catenation`, we know that given descriptions of finite state automata, they return descriptions of finite state automata.